Signed in as:

 In order to attract the best people to be a part of our team, it is necessary to offer candidates competitive wages.
 But we go the extra mile and pay them generously, because when workers are happier, so are the customers they serve.

-So yes, by hiring us to walk your dog or scoop their poop, you are doing "more than" just that.
+So yes, by hiring us to walk your dog or pet sit for them, you are doing "more than" just that.
 You are taking a position alongside our team as we make the climb towards a high peak and whatever views await us there.

 Many of the ideas and programs that form the dream behind Burton and Dogs are ambitious - and maybe a little idealistic.
 But every organization needs to believe in something.
 They need to strive for something.
 Well, this is our something.
 If you'd like to be a part of the climb, there's something very simple you can do.
 Maybe we can realize at least some of the dream together.
+At the very least, our hope is that we can make your days a little more joyful.
 Welcome to Burton and Dogs.
+You're officially part of "The Making Happy Co."

-Whether or not you are sold on some of our bigger dreams, rest assured that we are laser-focused on providing excellent, five-star care for your pets and lawns.
-Our heads aren't in the clouds; we see the poop on the ground just as well as you can.
+Whether or not you are sold on some of our bigger dreams, rest assured that we are laser-focused on providing excellent, five-star care for your pets, homes, and lawns.
+Our heads aren't in the clouds; we see the poop in the grass just as well as you can.
+Let's get to work.

 Note: physical location below is not a storefront.